-I had to backtrack almost 2 kilometres to find the road I started on, then followed the new road despite its bumps and washboards.
+I had to backtrack almost 2 kilometres to find the road I started on, then followed the new dirt road despite its bumps, potholes and washboards.

 It was very tough cycling.
 A very difficult day.

-Washboards became sand became dried mud then washboard again.
+The washboards became sand, turned to dried mud then back to washboard again.
+And don't forget the wind.
 My energy levels were falling as I realised I would not make it to San Juan that evening.

 Still on the dirt road, I began looking for a place to camp.

 On a perfectly flat plateau, it is impossible to conceal oneself and a green tent on a vast white surface isn’t exactly discreet.

 After a few more kilometres.
 Some small bushes appeared.